Update: July 10, 2023

 Notarization of export certificates:

-As of March 2014, the FDA does not notarize certificates.
+The FDA does not notarize certificates.
 Please contact the U.S. Department of State for apostille and a certificate of authentication.
 You can request apostille and a certificate of authentication following the instructions at the links below:

 CDRH Export Certificate Validation (CECV)